 Figure 6.
 Platinum wires voltage-current density curves for tests performed with three salts solutions with a competition between a) cations (MgCl2-CaCl2-NaCl) and b) anions (Na2SO4-NaHCO3-NaCl).
 All the tests were performed at inlet conductivity of 0.07 mS/cm and 3.0 mS/cm for permeate and brine, respectively.
 The composition of the two and three salts solution is indicated in the graph.

-Figure 7 shows selectivities trend for cations (graph a) and anions (graph b) in competition with sodium and chlorides, respectively, as function of ion concentration ratio.
-Particularly, trends for three-salts solutions were compared with the corresponding two-salts mixtures.
-The precise composition of multi-ion mixtures is reported in Table 3 and ion concentration ratio of 0.7, used for both magnesium and sulphates, is here reported as 1 for the sake of comparison.
-Tests with three-salts solutions confirmed the decreasing trend of cations selectivities as the concentration ratio of the same ion to the reference ion increased.
-Indeed, it is interesting to note that the selectivity of calcium with respect to sodium in mixtures of three cations including magnesium was in all cases slightly higher than the selectivity of calcium with respect to sodium in the case of two salts solutions.
-Indeed, the presence of magnesium, which showed a higher selectivity towards sodium respect to calcium versus sodium selectivity, in the three-salts mixture resulted in a mildly beneficiary effect on calcium selectivity, which increased.
-Similarly, the selectivity of magnesium with respect to sodium in the presence of the calcium ion was slightly lower than in the mixture of magnesium and sodium chlorides alone.
+Figure 7 shows selectivities trends for cations (graph a) and anions (graph b) in competition with sodium and chlorides, respectively, as a function of ion concentration ratio.
+Trends for three-salt solutions were compared with the corresponding two-salt mixtures.
+The precise composition of multi-ion mixtures is reported in Table 3 and ion concentration ratio of 0.7, used for both magnesium and sulphates, is reported as 1 for the sake of comparison.
+Tests with three-salt solutions confirmed the decreasing trend of cations selectivities as the concentration ratio increased.
+Indeed, it is interesting to note that the selectivity of calcium with respect to sodium in mixtures of three cations including magnesium was in all cases slightly higher than in the case of two salts solutions.
+Indeed, the presence of magnesium, which showed a higher selectivity towards sodium than calcium, in the three-salts mixture resulted in a mildly beneficiary effect on calcium selectivity.
+On the other side, the selectivity of magnesium with respect to sodium in the presence of calcium ions was slightly lower than in the mixture of magnesium and sodium chlorides alone.
 Therefore, the presence of a third cation in the mixture seemed to slightly affect the ion selectivity compared to the simple two-salts solution case.

-Conversely, for mixtures of three competing anions, as observed for two-salts solutions, constant trend of selectivities were observed as function of the ion concentration ratio.
-Indeed, for three-salts solutions, ion selectivities were slightly lower compared to the corresponding selectivity for two salts at the same ion ratio, although this error is similar to the experimental uncertainty.
-Overall, results for tests with three competiting anions confirmed the trend of two competiting anions tests.
+Conversely, for mixtures of three competing anions, as observed for two-salts solutions, constant selectivity trends were observed as a function of the ion concentration ratio.
+In particular, for three-salts solutions, ion selectivities were slightly lower compared to the corresponding selectivity for two salts at the same ion ratio, although such difference is comparable to the experimental uncertainty.